-Both master’s and doctoral degree programs are considered graduate degrees in criminal justice.
-Candidates who choose one of these criminal justice degree options can expect to be in college for an additional one to three years or a total of six to eight years of college.
-The bright side of this is that once they complete the program, graduates can choose from just about any criminal justice career imaginable.
-Candidates who pursue a doctoral degree in criminal justice are typically interested in research or careers in academia.
-Graduates of criminal justice graduate-level programs are qualified to apply for almost any criminal justice position they could possibly want. criminal justice.
+Both master’s and doctoral degree programs are graduate degrees in criminal justice.
+Candidates can expect to be in college for an additional one to three years or six to eight years.
+The bright side is that graduates can choose from just about any criminal justice career imaginable once they complete the program.

-A criminal investigator with a bachelor’s degree may apply for a position as a supervisory criminal investigator upon earning a master’s degree.
-Graduates of criminal justice master’s or doctoral degrees are eligible for leadership or managerial positions in the field.
-There are so many careers that are possible for someone with a graduate degree in criminal justice.
+An investigator with a criminal justice bachelor’s degree may apply for a supervisor position when they earn a master’s degree.
+Additionally, graduates with criminal justice master’s or doctoral degrees qualify for leadership or managerial positions.
+So, many careers are possible for someone with a graduate degree in criminal justice.